The OpenLink Data Explorer Extension

 By incorporating HTTP into the resource naming schemes of Web accessible resources, so that the same linking mechanism used for retrieving a Web Page (and other information resources) also extends to the process of retrieving a structured description of a resource.
 This process is quite similar to accessing a SQL recordset via an ODBC or JDBC data source name (DSN).
 The fundamental differences between Linked Data and SQL CLI based data access are:

-The illustration below, highlights Linked Data's parallels with ODBC in relation to DSN based data access.
+The illustration below highlights Linked Data's parallels with ODBC in relation to DSN based data access.

-Linked Data and Open DataBase Connectivity are worked in the same fashion
+Linked Data and Open Database Connectivity are parallel technologies

 What is the Linked Data Web?